The 12 Best Foreign Netflix Shows From Around the World

-Babylon Berlin, the most expensive non-English TV drama ever produced, is one of the richest and most engaging period pieces of all time—even more so than well-known favorites like Downton Abbey and Boardwalk Empire.
-It’s gorgeous and pays a lot of attention to historical details, proving that TV can absolutely be artistic.
+Babylon Berlin is one of the most expensive non-English TV dramas ever produced.
+It’s also one of the richest and most engaging period pieces we’ve ever seen—even more so than well-known favorites like Downton Abbey and Boardwalk Empire.

 5. Samurai Gourmet (2017)

-No drama.
-No intensity.
-No intricate plots or confusing character relationships.
-Samurai Gourmet is a simple and joyful food show that’s so soft you’ll wonder why you’re watching it, and yet be unable to look away.
+Looking for a foreign Netflix series with no drama?
+And no intricate plotlines or confusing character relationships?
+Then try Samurai Gourmet, a simple, joyful food show that’s so soft you’ll wonder why you’re watching it—yet you’ll be unable to look away.

-Israeli-made Fauda starts off a bit slow, but quickly snowballs into a high-intensity political thriller that’s reminiscent of shows like 24 and Strike Back.
-It follows an elite member of the Israeli Defense Force who’s pulled out of retirement when his last target, who he had supposedly killed, resurfaces.
+Looking for political intrigue?
+The Israeli-made Fauda starts off a bit slow, but quickly snowballs into a high-intensity thriller that is reminiscent of shows like 24 and Strike Back.

 7. Tabula Rasa (2017)

-What if I told you that one of the best psychological thrillers on TV is… Belgian?
+What if we told you that one of the best psychological thrillers on TV is Belgian?
 Well, it’s true, and it’s called Tabula Rasa.
-The name is overused and borderline cliched, I’ll give you that, but it fits well: an amnesiac woman is a key witness in a child disappearance case, but unlocking her memory may unleash more than anyone expected.
+While the title is overused and borderline cliche, it fits the show.

-If you like slow-burning, high-suspense, twist-filled stories that take their time and earn their climactic moments, then you need to watch Tabula Rasa.
+If you like slow-burn, high-suspense, twist-filled stories that take their time and earn their climactic moments, then you need to watch this show.

 8. A Very Secret Service (2015)

 As the only comedy on this list, A Very Secret Service stands out in a way that no other show does.
-In this French-produced single-season series, a French Secret Service newbie is trained and mentored in post-WW2 France as it changes and evolves under the influence of global politics.
+In this French-produced single-season series, a French secret service newbie is trained and mentored in cold-war France as it changes and evolves under the influence of global politics.

 9. 3% (2016)

-3% is a science-fiction thriller that takes you forward to a post-dystopian Brazil that’s been split into two unequal societies: the Offshore that overflows with affluence and abundance, and the Inland where poverty and desperation have taken over.
+3% is a science-fiction thriller that takes you forward to a dystopian Brazil that’s been split into two unequal societies: the Offshore, which overflows with affluence and abundance, and the Inland, where poverty and desperation have taken over.

-Every year, 20-year-olds are given the chance to cross over, but only three percent make it.
+Every year, 20-year-old adults are given the chance to “cross over,” but only three percent of them make it.
 If you’re drawn to movies like The Hunger Games and The Maze Runner, then you’ll find a lot to like in 3%.
-It feels very much like a young adult tale, but adeptly tackles deeper issues and themes that would be fumbled in the hands of lesser YA stories.
+It feels very much like a young adult tale, but adeptly tackles deeper issues and themes that are accessible to a wider audience.

 10. Glitch (2015)

-Yes, Glitch is yet another zombie show but it avoids any of the usual trappings of a zombie show, focusing more on mystery and relationships than horrors and cheap thrills.
-And as you learn more about the characters, it only gets more interesting.
+Yes, Glitch is technically another zombie show, but it avoids most of the usual trappings of a zombie show by focusing on mystery instead of cheap thrills.
+As you learn more about the characters, it only gets more interesting.

 More Awesome Shows to Watch on Netflix

-If you’re tired of the same old shows that cater to the same old audiences, then take heart: Netflix is arguably the most experimental “TV network” of all, and you can find a lot more unusual-but-brilliant shows if you dig deep enough.
+If you’re tired of the same old shows that cater to the same old audiences, then take heart: Netflix is arguably the most experimental “TV network” of them all.
+You can find a lot of brilliant foreign Netflix series to dig into.